RonFrancesca/makam_research/README.md

 Otherwise, you can manually install the single modules with the following commands:

-In Ubuntu the user can install all these modules it is as simple as typing on the Terminal:
+In Ubuntu the user can install all these modules it is as simple as typing on the terminal:
 ```
 $ sudo apt-get install python-dev python-numpy python-matplotlib python-scipy python-pandas
 $ pip install music21
 ```

-In OSX the user can install these modules by typing on the Terminal:
+In OSX the user can install these modules by typing on the terminal:

 ```
 $ brew install python